Tribe1980/discord.googletrans.bot/README.md

 # discord.googletrans.bot
-Discord Bot on python for translating text into different language ( 11 for now )
+Discord Bot on Python for translating text into different language ( 11 for now ) using Google Translate Python Api.
+Included keep alive module for getting presence of bot.

 Go on discord developer portar to create your bot account and put the token iside the python file.